hstsethi/awesome-symbian/README.md

 - [QT Support for Symbian](https://wiki.qt.io/Support_for_Symbian) - Official QT wiki page for Symbian.
 Contains detailed information on what versions are supported on what device.
 - [The Accredited Symbian Developer Primer: Fundamentals of Symbian OS](https://www.wiley.com/en-us/The+Accredited+Symbian+Developer+Primer%3A+Fundamentals+of+Symbian+OS-p-9780470058695) - Official textbook for Accredited Symbian Developer exam.
 Covers both C++ and Symbian C++.
 - [Quick Recipes on Symbian OS: Mastering C++ Smartphone Development](https://www.oreilly.com/library/view/quick-recipes-on/9780470997833/) - Fast paced book covering both S60 and UIQ.
 Assumes a strong foundational knowledge of C++.
 Uses EIKON, not QT.
+- [Symbian Programming Books Collection](https://drive.google.com/folderview?id=1vbW4hP06DeZvSwAX1MS_p52mNmSJs9iS) - Google Drive collection of Symbian and some J2ME books more than 600mb.